 Opt into match types

-If you’d like to change the keyword bids for these new keywords, use Advanced search to filter the items displayed in the Manager pane.
+If you’d like to change the keyword bids for these new keywords, use Advanced search to filter the items displayed in the Summary Grid.

 Advanced search allows you to set multiple parameters in order to find items with several attributes.
 For example, suppose you want to update only the bids for the exact match keywords that are also set to the default ad group bid.
 Here’s how to do it.

 Click the Advanced search button.
 From the Search for items that match these criteria section, select values from the column drop-downs.
-In this example, we choose: Keyword, Match Type, Equals, Exact.
+In the example below, we choose: Keyword, Match Type, Equals, Exact.

 Because we are looking for the keywords that also have default ad group bid amounts, we click the Add Criteria link and enter values into the new, second line of drop-down menus.

 If you think you’ll use this filter again, click the Save as custom view.
-Once saved, you can use it anytime from the View drop-down above the Manager pane.
+Once saved, you can use it anytime from the View drop-down above the Summary Grid.

 Click Search.
-The filtered keywords display in the Manager pane.
+The filtered keywords will be displayed in the Summary Grid.
 Now, select the keywords and change the bid amount in the Editor pane.
 Notice how the bid changes for all keywords, and the Sync state column signals the changes with updated icons.

 - Copy and paste between campaigns.